The Biggest Bombshells We Learned from Prince Harry's Memoir 'Spare'

 In January 2020, Harry and Meghan stepped down from their roles as senior members of the royal family, initially with the hopes to remain on board part-time.
 However, their departure was somewhat bittersweet as they've since stepped down entirely from their positions within the British Royal Family.

-In mid-February, the palace shared the couple's official involvement with their respective charities would be redistributed to other members of the British Royal Family.
+In mid-February 2021, the palace shared the couple's official involvement with their respective charities would be redistributed to other members of the British Royal Family.
 "The Duke and Duchess of Sussex have confirmed to Her Majesty The Queen that they will not be returning as working members of The Royal Family," it reads in the Buckingham Palace statement.
 "Following conversations with The Duke, The Queen has written confirming that in stepping away from the work of The Royal Family it is not possible to continue with the responsibilities and duties that come with a life of public service."

 Markle had once previously turned down Oprah for an interview opportunity: it was while she was in the palace.
 "That we're on the other side of a lot of life experience that's happened," Markle explained.
 "And also that we have the ability to make our own choices in a way that I couldn't have said 'yes' to you then.
 That wasn't my choice to make.
 So, as an adult who lived a really independent life to then go into this construct that is different than I think what people imagine it to be.
 It's really liberating to be able to have the right and the privilege in some ways to be able to say 'yes.'"

-Their Relationship Is "Greater Than Any Fairy Tale"
+Prince Harry and Meghan's Relationship Is "Greater Than Any Fairy Tale"

-Despite the excruciating pain they endured as members of the firm, Prince Harry and Meghan Markle both commented on how their lives transformed since they chose freedom stateside.
+Despite the excruciating pain they've endured as members of the firm, Prince Harry and Meghan Markle both commented on how their lives transformed since they chose freedom stateside.
 "Our life is beautiful now, I've got a beautiful family," Harry mused.
 "From my perspective, all I needed was enough money to pay for security to keep my family safe."

 Meghan added, "We're thriving… We've been through a lot.
 It's felt like a lifetime."
 Despite the struggles, the triumphs they've felt lately with their endeavors and relationship have been an uplifting ending for their story.
 "It's greater than any fairy tale you've ever read," Markle told Oprah with a smile.